Sumanjali2468/portfolio/README.md

-This code is made of HTML,CSS,JavaScript which is portfolio of Thamballa Sumanjali
+Portfolio is made of HTML,CSS,JAVASCRIPT.
+This portfolio says the skills ,projects and educational background. and also the projects that i have done .